SAP-samples/btp-terraform-mooc-terra1/units/unit_4_1/README.md

 ### Adding a Cloud Foundry space

 First we add a Cloud Foundry space.
 The resource for that is [`cloudfoundry_space`](https://registry.terraform.io/providers/cloudfoundry/cloudfoundry/latest/docs/resources/space).
 We see that we need at least the ID of the Cloud Foundry organization that we can get from the output of the setup on SAP BTP.
-We alos must provide a name which should follow the same naming concentions as the organization set up in the provious unit.
+We also must provide a name which should follow the same naming conventions as the organization set up in the previous unit.

 Let's do one step after the other.
 First we add the necessary variables to the `variables.tf` file: